Ozzie Albies Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Marlins pitching staff ranks 19th in MLB.
+- The pitching staff for the Marlins has a collective 8.6 K/9, which ranks 20th in the league.

-- The Marlins have the 20th-ranked team ERA among all league pitching staffs (4.53).
+- The Marlins' 4.84 team ERA ranks 22nd among all MLB pitching staffs.

-- Marlins pitchers combine to rank 20th in baseball in home runs given up (37 total, 1.2 per game).
+- Marlins pitchers combine to rank 24th in baseball in home runs surrendered (43 total, 1.4 per game).

-- Garrett gets the start for the Marlins, his fifth of the season.
-He is 1-0 with a 2.45 ERA and 19 strikeouts in 22 2/3 innings pitched.
+- Luzardo makes the start for the Marlins, his seventh of the season.
+He is 2-1 with a 3.48 ERA and 38 strikeouts through 33 2/3 innings pitched.

-- His last time out was on Thursday against the Atlanta Braves, when the lefty went three scoreless innings while giving up just one hit.

-- In five games this season, the 25-year-old has an ERA of 2.45, with 7.8 strikeouts per nine innings.
-Opponents are batting .284 against him.
+- In his most recent appearance on Friday, the left-hander went 6 1/3 innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.